 The other day I was chatting with my friend Steve–may his blog rest in peace–and he suggested that I ought to tighten up my blog and focus on something.
-We got to talking about things I could focus on and when he found out that I’m a labor and delivery nurse with 20+ experience in childbirth he mentioned that maybe I should write more about childbirth.
+We got to talking about things I could focus on and when he found out that I’m a labor and delivery nurse with 20+ experience he mentioned that maybe I should write more about childbirth.

 After I stopped howling with laughter, I told him that there are only two types of people on the internet who write about childbirth:

 1) People who are too stupid to know any better (For informational purposes, I was going to link to some of the most ignorant websites on childbirth out there, but I refuse to give these dangerously stupid people any link juice.)

 2) Fanatics (Once again, no linky juice for nutjobs.
 And don’t be deceived; each side has its share of crazy.)